HomeworkNorth Ealing Primary School

 Amount of homework

-As they move through the school, we increase the amount of homework that we give the children.
+As they move through school, we increase the amount of homework that we give the children.

-Written homework is not generally set across holidays but children may be asked to research upcoming topics and we do expect all children to continue with their daily reading activities.
+Homework is not generally set across holidays but children may be asked to research upcoming topics and we do expect all children to continue with their daily reading, spelling and mental maths activities.

 Policy to be approved by